-- International Agreements will not be put in place for proposals - Non-U.S. Participation Requirements are detailed in section 5.7 of the Discovery AO - If the AO proposal is from a foreign entity or if U.S. AO proposal includes foreign participation - a Letter of Commitment is needed from the foreign partner's government agency or funding institution, acknowledging the activity and preferably indicating sufficient funds will be made available - International Agreements are drafted after final selections are made - Note: International Agreements will likely take several months or longer to put into place!
+- International Agreements are drafted after final selections are made; agreements are not typically drafted for Phase-A Studies - International Agreements are not required for proposals or Concept Study Reports - Non-U.S. Participation Requirements are detailed in sections 5.7 and 5.8 of the AO - If the AO proposal is from a foreign entity or if U.S. AO proposal includes foreign participation - a Letter of Commitment is needed from the foreign partner's government agency or funding institution, acknowledging the activity and preferably indicating sufficient funds will be made available - Note: International Agreements will likely take several months to put into place!